 - Death Glare: His default expression, especially when it's applied to pigs.

 - The Dreaded: Shown to be this in the Toons series by the pigs.
-That doesn't stop him from giving them a Christmas present however.
+With that being said, it doesn't stop him from giving them a Christmas present however.

 - He also sort of has this effect on the other birds, who feel kind of awkward and intimidated around him.

-- Establishing Character Moment: More like Establishing Character Arc: He shows up in the first games Darkest Hour "The Big Setup", where the pigs have actually gotten smarter and captured all the birds, as well as rebuilding all the destroyed structures the birds smashed.
-Terence promptly shows up and spends the entire chapter, along with Hal who he rescues at one point, destroying all the structures all over again and taking down the pigs once again.
+- Establishing Character Moment: More like Establishing Character Arc: He shows up in the first games Darkest Hour "The Big Setup", where the pigs have actually gotten smarter and captured all the birds, as well as rebuilding all the destroyed structures the birds previously smashed.
+Then Terence promptly shows up and spends the entire chapter, along with Hal who he rescues at one point, destroying the pigs' structures while simultaneously taking them down once again almost all by himself.
 No wonder the pigs consider him The Dreaded!

 - Gentle Giant: Despite his imposing figure, he genuinely wants to help the birds protect the eggs from the pigs.